-The sea lions are popular animal attraction at zoos and sea parks, where they are generally being trained to do tricks with hoops and balls.
+The sea lion is a popular animal attraction at zoos and sea parks, where they are generally being trained to do tricks with hoops and balls.

-Where The Sea Lion Lives?
+Where Does The Sea Lion Live?

-They are found in all climates, in both southern and the north and hemispheres and every ocean with the exception of the Atlantic Ocean.
-The sea lion can often be found around large harbours of the world where groups of them gather together to bask in the sun and feed.
+They are found in all climates, in both southern and the north, hemispheres and every ocean with the exception of the Atlantic Ocean.
+The sea lion can often be found around large harbors of the world where groups of them gather together to bask in the sun and feed.
 The sea lions generally live in coastal areas where there is a good supply of food and land close by for them to have a rest from swimming and hunting when they leave the water.

-Today there are 7 different species of sea lion found in waters around the world.
-Their colour ranges from golden brown in females and chocolate brown in males.
+Today there are 7 different species of the sea lion found in waters around the world.
+Their color ranges from golden brown in females and chocolate brown in males.
 Males reach 860 pounds (395 kg) and 7 feet (2.1 m) in length.
 Females grow to 230 pounds (120 kg) and up to 6 feet (1.8 m) in length.

 Sea lions generally eat meat, although they are known to eat sea weed and aquatic plants sometimes.
 Sea lions are very playful marine animals and can be observed spending hours playing in the water.

-Mating And Breeding
+Mating and Breeding

-Female sea lions usually give birth to their young on land but it is not uncommon for the female to give birth to the sea lion baby in the sea.
+Female sea lions usually give birth to their young on land, but it is not uncommon for the female to give birth to the sea lion baby in the sea.
 Most pups are born in June or July and weigh 14 to 20 pounds (7 to 9 kg).
 They nurse for at least 5 to 6 months and sometimes over a year.
 Mothers recognize their pups on crowded rookeries through vocalizations and smell.
 Pups also learn to recognize their mothers by smell and vocalizations.
 Breeding occurs a few weeks after birth.
 Male sea lions patrol territories and bark almost constantly during the breeding season.